It's Showtime (Philippine TV program): 2009–2012: Pre-noontime era

 First announced on October 7, 2009, It's Showtime premiered as a talent competition on October 24, 2009, under the name Showtime.
 The show aired Monday through Saturday during the timeslot before Wowowee, and replacing Pilipinas, Game Ka Na Ba?, which aired as lead-in for the network's noontime shows.
 The show's original hosts include Vhong Navarro, Anne Curtis, Kim Atienza, Jugs Jugueta and Teddy Corpuz while Vice Ganda served as a hurado (resident permanent judge).

+Before the October 7 announcement, however, the show was supposed to air in Saturday primetime consisting of 13 taped episodes.

 For the first four seasons of the show, three groups of 2-25 members, of all ages, performed each episode.
 One member from each group would give a 20-second introduction before their performance.

 The hurados and the studio audience assessed each of the performances and give the group from a score ranging from 1 to 10.
 The scores were calculated as the average.

-The winning group each episode would advanced to the weekly finals held on Saturdays.
-The winning groups then compete against each other for a spot in the monthly finals, held at the end of each month.
-The winning group of each montly final earns a spot in the grand finale competition.
+The winning group of each episode advanced to the weekly finals held on Saturdays.
+Winning groups then competed for a spot in the monthly finals held at the end of each month.
+The winning group of each monthly final earns a spot in the grand finale competition.

-The losing groups from each weeks or months final may be selected for the special "wildcard week" event, where groups compete against each other in the same, but accelerated, format.
+Losing groups from weekly or monthly finals could be selected for the 'wildcard week' event, where groups compete against each other in the same, but accelerated, format.
 The winner of the "wildcard week" gets to advance to the grand finale.

 Aside from the talent competition, Showtime also featured mini-segments that offers cash prizes to the studio audiences.

+Showtime was also notable for the 'Hurado or Burado segment, allowing viewers to vote via SMS to evict a judge.
+Weekly, the judge with the highest percentage of eviction votes was replaced by a newcomer the following week.

+The classic Showtime format was revived during the show's 10th Anniversary Special on October 1, 2019.